-A bank's profitability affects its long-term survivability.
-Earnings can be retained by the bank, boosting its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in times of trouble.
-Losses, on the other hand, take away from a bank's ability to do those things.
+A bank's ability to earn money has an effect on its safety and soundness.
+Earnings may be retained by the bank, boosting its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in tough times.
+Conversely, losses reduce a bank's ability to do those things.

-One key way to measure a bank's earnings is return on equity, or net income (essentially profit) divided by the total amount of equity.
-Premier Valley Bank's most recent annualized quarterly return on equity was 6.16 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one key measure of a bank's earnings.
+Premier Valley Bank's most recent annualized quarterly return on equity was 6.34 percent, below the national average of 8.10 percent.

-The bank reported net income of $3.9 million on total equity of $138.1 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.99 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $8.3 million on total equity of $138.4 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 1.00 percent, right at the level deemed satisfactory in accordance with industry standards, and equal to the average for U.S. banks of 1.00 percent.